3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The \<normvector> element defines the direction where the displacement is applied.
 The \<normvector> element MUST be normalized by the producer so the module of the displacement vector is 1.0.
 Consumers SHOULD accept non-normalized vectors but normalize them before applying.

-**x, y, z** - The X, Y and Z componenents of the normalized vector group.
+**x, y, z** - The X, Y and Z components of the normalized vector group.

 The normalized vectors MUST point to the triangle's outer hemisphere of the triangle.
-The scalar product of each pair of normalized vectors in the triangle MUST NOT be 0.
+The scalar product of a normalized displacement vector to the triangle normal MUST be greater than 0.

-Normalized vectors MUST be linearly interpolated to spread the displacement map along a surface.
+Normalized displacement vectors MUST be linearly interpolated to spread the displacement map along a surface.
 All interpolated vectors MUST be normalized before being applied.
-All interpolated normal vector MUST point to the outer hemisphere of the triangle.

-The normalized displacement vector specifies the direction:
+The displacement vector specifies the direction:

+	displacement vector = dm(u,v) * f(u,v) * n(u,v)

+Which is:

-	displacement vector = normalized vector * displacement map
+	displacement vector = displacement map * factor * normalized vector

 ### 3.2.2 Disp2DCoords
 Element **\<disp2dcoords>**